jimmc/jraceman/_ui2/README.md

 ### Install Lit

-The first time only, install a local copy of the Lit and Vaadin components packages:
+The first time only, install a local copy of the Lit package:

     npm install lit
-    npm install @vaadin/vaadin-core
-    npm install carbon-web-components

 ### Build